-Many studies, including the China Study, provide profound insight into lifestyle choices and obesity, even taking in account non dietary factors such as exercise.
+Many studies, including The China Study, provide profound insight into lifestyle choices and obesity, even taking into account non-dietary factors such as exercise.

-Following Dr. McDougall’s nutritional recommendations leads to an average weight loss of 3 pound (1,4 kg) after just 7 days.
-This is based on results gathered over a 12-year period and 1615 participants, as reported in the Nutrition Journal.
+Following Dr McDougall’s starch-based low fat diet leads to an average weight loss of 3 pounds (1,4 kg) after just 7 days. vegan low fat diet This is based on results gathered over a 12 years and 1615 participants.

 The fat you eat is the fat you wear.

 — Dr McDougall

 The problem is that our body stores dietary fat effortlessly as body fat.
 Fat intake through high-fat animal foods and refined plant foods (especially all types of oils including olive oil) can lead to the buildup of body fat.

 Dr Esselstyn and Dr McDougall, in their dietary recommendations, make specific note of eliminating oils.